Complete your application

 - English language test report (for non-native speakers), sent directly from the testing institution.
 Requirements regarding English language level can be found here.
 Note: if you are taking a TOEFL test, be sure to use our institutional code: 3995

 - An individually written empirical research paper, preferably based on quantitative research methods and inferential statistics.
-If you are not in possession of such a paper, please upload your thesis or another research paper that has been written during your Bachelor’s programme.
+If you are not in possession of such a paper, please upload your thesis or another research paper that has been written during your Bachelor’s or Master's programme.

 - Photocopy of passport (identity page) or birth certificate

 - Descriptions of taken courses in communication science and/or social sciences research methodology (if any) in Dutch, English or German.

 - Description of taken courses in research methodology and statistics in Dutch, English or German.
 The research methods course descriptions should define the learning objectives, content and an overview of the used research methods and analyses as described in the syllabus.
 It should also contain the required literature including the designated used chapters.

 For a more detailed description of all required documents, see the application instructions.

 After you’ve submited your application, it will be reviewed by the admissions office to make sure that it is ready for assessment.
 Only complete applications will be taken into consideration.
 In case important documents are missing, you will be informed about the status of your application in due time.
 What happens after you have applied can be found on this page.

 After you've applied you will be able to track the progress of your application through MyInfo.
 MyInfo is a secure site that allows you to edit some of your personal details, submit further documents that may be requested by our admissions teams, and track the progress of your application.

 You will also be using MyInfo for your housing application and the immigration office.
 More information about housing and immigration can be found here.